gwdg/pub-2025-ksi/Readme.md

 This project is part of my master’s thesis of investigating approaches to run Kubernetes workloads in a Slurm cluster.

 ## Prerequisites

-- All nodes run a RHEL 9 based x86 distro
-- cgroups v2 enabled on all nodes
-- CPU delegation enabled on all nodes
-- Slurm cluster up and running
+First, the Slurm cluster has to be up and running.
+This project aims for RHEL 9 x86 distributions, but may work on other RHEL distributions as well.
+Apart from that, all nodes have to have certain software installed:

-- Bash installed on all nodes
+- Bash
+- Podman
-- Podman and slirp4netns installed on all nodes
+- slirp4netns
-- Kind installed on all nodes
+- Kind
+- Kubectl
+- shadow-utils

-- Kubectl installed on all nodes
+Also, all nodes must ensure certain configurations:
+- cgroups v2 is enabled
+- CPU delegation is enabled
+- Modules `ip6_tables`, `ip6table_nat`, `ip_tables`,  `iptable_nat` are loaded
+- Variable `user.max_user_namespaces` is set to 28633

 The initial setup instructions to ensure the prerequisites can be found in [Setup.md](Setup.md).